stammen/uwp-cpp-examples/TestHMD/README.md

-# Mixed Reality Win32 App Detect HMD Presence Demo
+# Mixed Reality Win32 App to detect HMD Presence
 This sample demonstrates how to create a Win32 app that can do the following:

 1) Launch the MR Portal if it is not running